-I'm Roxane Permar, an artist based in Shetland.
-I am in the process of making a new web site about my art practice.
-My original web site, which I made seven years ago, used Flash, which became obsolete at midnight on 31 December 2020.
+I'm Roxane Permar, an artist based in the Shetland Islands.
+I am in the process of expanding this web site about my art practice.
 There are a few more sections to complete, including various small events, international exhibitions and miscellaneous digital works, installations and sculptures.
 I'm thinking about adding a Blog, too.
-In the meantime, you can also follow me on social media or look at two other web sites: Cold War Projects, which is my collaboration with artist Susan Timmins, and a new web site for a very new project, Landscape in Pain.
+In the meantime, you can also follow me on social media or look at two other web sites: Cold War Projects, which is my collaboration with artist Susan Timmins, and Landscape in Pain, a web site for new work I started in 2021.
 I welcome any suggestions you might have because this web site is a bit of an experiment, and definitely a work in progress.

 I was born and raised in Pennsylvania and moved to the UK in 1975.
 This web site is about my art practice, past and present.
 My ways of working have changed over the years in response to world events, evolving practices in contemporary art and my personal situation.
 I am making pages visible as I complete them, so please come back over the coming months as I update new sections.

 There are many terms of reference to describe my kind of art practice, including art in context, public art, participatory art, socially engaged art, and, more recently, art and social practice, embedded or situated practice.
 While I prefer the latter, 'situated practice', all of these terms describe my practice at one time or another.
 The importance of place has always underpinned my work, and the term 'art of place', as defined by Jeff Kelley in the early 1990s, also describes it well.